Easily Avoid Cancerous Plastics and Food Containers (Bisphenol A) — Watch

 - 1,000 contaminants are in ready-to-drink, already-treated drinking water.

-To those who study toxic chemicals in our bodies, it isn’t surprising that various diseases have dramatically increased that cannot be explained by genetics or evolution:
+To those who study toxic chemicals in our bodies, such as cancerous plastic, it isn’t surprising that various diseases have dramatically increased that cannot be explained by genetics or evolution:

 - Childhood brain cancers have increased 57% between 1975 and 2002.